 A commitment to attracting a new, broader demographic of buyers to the Island in the service of inclusion and more balanced representation.

 A strengthening of partnerships with minority-owned businesses including vendors and service providers.

 A mindful delegation of time and resources to Lowcountry communities of color in the interest of empowering our economically challenged neighbors.

-Kiawah In The CommunityAdvance Kiawah’s community outreach program - Kiawah in the Community, led by the Kiawah Island Club, connects staff with Lowcountry residents in need.
-The premiere initiative included delivering meals and cleaning yards on Johns Island, as well as the construction of a new playground and outdoor classroom for Angel Oak Elementary School.
-Future projects include donation drives and fundraising for local schools, churches, and shelters.
+Kiawah In The CommunityAdvance Kiawah’s community outreach program is led by the Kiawah Island Club.
+The Kiawah In The Community initiative connects staff with Lowcountry residents in need.
+Our first endeavor involved cleaning yards on Johns Island, as well as constructing a new playground and outdoor classroom for Angel Oak Elementary.
+We followed that up with a grocery drive and distribution day for local families, in partnership with Our Lady of Mercy.
+Future projects include donation drives and fundraising for neighboring schools, churches, and shelters.
 LEARN MORE